Species group: Sea Cucumbers

-The Caribbean Tiger Tail Sea Cucumber is extremely sensitive to ammonia and nitrate levels in the water.
-Larger individuals are prone to malnourishment and starvation.
+The Spiny Sea Cucumber is very sensitive to ammonia and nitrate levels in the water and prone to malnourishment and starvation.
 Filter intakes must be modified so as to prevent Sea Cucumbers from being pulled in and injured.

 Behavior / temperament:

-In addition to the micro-organisms, algae, and organic detritus provided by live sand, Caribbean Tiger Tail Sea Cucumbers require frequent feedings of marine flakes, pellets and frozen foods (carnivore and herbivore formulas) and bits of clam, shrimp, mussel, and/or marine fish.
+In addition to the micro-organisms provided by live sand and rock, Spiny Sea Cucumbers require frequent feedings off liquid plankton preparations.
 Trace elements should be added as directed by the manufacturer.

-Reproduction is asexual (via fission) and sexual, but has not been recorded in captivity.
+Reproduction is asexual (via fission) and sexual, but is unlikely in home aquariums.

 Written by Frank Indiviglio